SeismoTech/hashish/README.md

 In fact, we are pretty happy with the project arquitecture.
 The Kernel approach is a perfect match for many important algoriths (MurmurHash, XXHash, SipHash).
-For those that cannot be implemented with a Kernel, `Hashing` and `Hasher` interfaces are perfectly feaseable.
 Although the Kernel approach is not feasible for some algorithms, and the `Hashing` and `Hasher` interfaces can cope with them.